Check out the R&D frequently asked questions below.

-When you book in a telephone consultation, one of our expert team will chat through your business and its potential qualifying R&D activities.
+When you book a telephone consultation, one of our expert team will chat through your business and its potential qualifying R&D activities.
 Don’t worry if you aren’t sure what qualifies, we know the right questions to ask to find out.

 Your company size will influence how much you can claim for.
 SMEs can claim around 14-33% on any costs which qualify.
 For Large companies, a credit amount of 8.8% is available under the Research and Development scheme.

-Research and Development is a government scheme which aims to support companies that work on innovative projects in science and technology.
+Research and Development is a government scheme that aims to support companies that work on innovative projects in science and technology.
 It can be claimed by a wide range of businesses that do research and development to advance or improve.